Man in custody after bomb scare at Whenuapai air base

 The police media event publisher describes the incident as a "bomb scare" on Tainui Cres, Whenuapai.

-A Herald reporter says a roundabout at the end of State Highway 16 has been blocked off by police, preventing access to the air base.
+A Herald reporter says a roundabout at the end of State Highway 16 has been blocked off by police, preventing access to the air base from Brigham Creek Rd.

+Trig Rd has also been cordoned off by emergency services.
+A succession of vehicles are pulling up the cordon and being turned away.

 A Herald Island resident said she is unable to get home tonight due to police cordons.